breezewish/express-minify/README.md

 ## Parse and minify CoffeeScript/LESS/SASS/Stylus:

-`express-minify` can auto-compile your files and minify it without the need of specifying a source file directory.
+`express-minify` can automatically compile your files and minify it without the need of specifying a source file directory.
 Currently it supports coffee-script, less, sass and stylus.

-To enable auto-compiling, first you need to install modules:
+To enable this feature, first of all you need to install those modules by yourself:

 ```
 # you needn't install all of those modules